jfo/blog/source/drafts/types-structs-and-unions.md

 00000000000000000000000000000111 Seven
 ```

-We never write it down that way.
+We never write it down that way, of course.